Hunter Parrish: 2012–present: Dramatic roles in television and film

 Since 2013, Parrish has had a string of recurring roles on television.
 In 2013 and 2014, he guest starred on The Good Wife as Jeffrey Grant, a young man accused of murder.
 In 2015, he also had recurring roles in The Following and Hand of God.
 Parrish had a main role in the Amazon series Good Girls Revolt, which was released in 2016.
 In 2017, Parrish was cast in the recurring role of Clay Haas in the second season of ABC's thriller series Quantico.

-In March 2019, it was announced that Parrish would have one of the lead roles in the Jane The Virgin spin-off series Jane The Novela.
+In March 2019, it was announced that Parrish would have one of the lead roles in the Jane the Virgin spin-off series Jane The Novela.
 Ultimately, the show was not picked up by The CW.

-Earlier, in January 2019, it was announced that Parrish be part of the upcoming Netflix drama series Ratched.
-Produced by Ryan Murphy, Ratched scored a two-season, straight-to-series order, with the first season filmed from January into July 2019.
-The first season is set to be released on September 18, 2020.
+Earlier, in January 2019, it was announced that Parrish would appear in the Netflix drama series Ratched.
+Produced by Ryan Murphy, Ratched was picked up for one season, which was filmed from January to July 2019 and released on September 18, 2020.

+In 2022, Parrish was cast in the Hulu mystery thriller series The Other Black Girl, a television adaptation of the 2021 novel by Zakiya Dalila Harris.
+The series premiered on September 13, 2023.

 Personal life

-In December 2014, he announced his engagement to Kathryn Wahl.
-On September 13, 2015, they were married at the Flying Caballos Ranch, in San Luis Obispo, California.
-They welcomed their first child, a daughter, in September 2020.